LukeSmithxyz/LARBS/README.md

 git repository that is meant to be `make && sudo make install`ed. `V`, if it's for the void linux distribution's xbps package manager.

-The second column is the name of the program in the repository, or the link to the git repository, and the third comment is a description (should be a verb phrase) that describes the program.
+The second column is the name of the program in the repository or the link to the git repository.
+The third comment is a description (should be a verb phrase) that describes the program.
 During installation, LARBS will print out this information in a grammatical sentence.
 It also doubles as documentation for people who read the csv or who want to install my dotfiles manually.

-Depending on your own build, you may want to tactically order the programs in your programs file.
-LARBS will install from the top to the bottom.
+Depending on your own build, you may want to tactically order the programs in your program file.
+LARBS will install vertically down the file.

 If you include commas in your program descriptions, be sure to include double quotes around the whole description to ensure correct parsing.